CodeLouisville/sdc1-knowledge-check-2/README.md

 # Knowledge Check 2 for Software Course 1

 1. Create a new Repository by clicking the green ["Use this Template"](https://github.com/CodeLouisville/sdc1-knowledge-check-2/generate) button and setup a new repository in your account.
+1. `git clone` the repo you just created locally.
-1. Create a new project in Visual Studio, into the cloned repo.
+1. Create a new project in Visual Studio, placing the project in the cloned repo folder.
-1. Create a new object and then create another object that inherits from it.
-Each object should have at least 1 property.
-   1. Example from the [pet store](https://github.com/CodeLouisville/Software-Pet-Store): first class is [Product][Product], second class is [CatFood][CatFood] and it inherits from [Product][Product].
 1. Paste the following template in the `Program.cs` file:
 	```csharp
 	Console.WriteLine("How many records do you want to add? ");